Sadly, there is no singular treatment that can cure all wounds.

 4. THE LENGTH OF WEAR

 Some wounds require immediate intervention and need quick additional medical attention.
-An adhesive for this kind of application is temporary, only staying in place for an hour or two
+Adhesives for this kind of application are temporary, only staying in place for an hour or two, whereas other wounds might require a few days of healing time.

-In some cases, wounds require medical devices placed within them, and adhesives for these need to keep that wound dressing in place for up to or even more than 14 days
+In some cases, wounds require medical devices placed within them, and adhesives for these need to keep that wound dressing in place for up to or even more than 14 days.

 For these longer-term applications, the adhesion level falls as skin cells naturally degrade and fluff off over those two weeks.
 If the same long-term adhesive was used for a 1-hour application, removing it would be extremely painful to remove.

-Choosing a Wound Dressing Adhesive
+Finalizing Your Wound Dressing Adhesive

 Are you looking for more resources on wound dressing materials?
 You can find recommendations and guides in our Learning Center.